- 2foodtrippers Bucharest Food Guide

 Though we wouldn’t want to eat traditional food all day every day, we enjoyed sampling classic Romanian cuisine at the following restaurants:

-Open since 1998, Zexe Zahana harkens back to the early 20th century, between the two world wars, with its mannered setting and time-honored recipes.
+Open since 1998, the restaurant Zexe Zahana harkens back to the early 20th century, between the two world wars, with its mannered setting and time-honored recipes.
 This is the type of restaurant where families flock to celebrate birthdays on the weekend and businessmen dine with colleagues during the week.
 Though tourists are welcome at this restaurant, out-of-towners are definitely in the minority at Zexe Zahana.

 During our feast at Zexe Zahana, we inhaled starters like local sheep cheese, pickled vegetables and fried lardons, but our favorite dish was the restaurant’s Mangalitsa pork.
 This was our first time eating the famed Hungarian pork known for its juicy meat and sheep-like wool fleece.
 We toasted each other with a fine bottle of sparkling water as we savored every luscious bite of the ‘lardalicious’ pork under a ceiling that opened up to the blue sky above.